 The U.S. News & World Report travel rankings are based on analysis of expert and user opinions.
 Read more about how we rank vacation destinations.

 U.S. News editors analyzed weather and price trends to recommend the top times to visit.best time to visit

 Yosemite's food choices are mostly practical: Outside and within park ground you'll find a series of small general stores that supply picnic and camping supplies, and a few lodges and snack bars that offer fairly standard fare like burgers, hot dogs and pre-packaged sandwiches.
 Those who relish fine dining in the heart of the American wilderness will find high-quality American fare at the Ahwahnee Dining Room, the Mountain Room Restaurant and the Wawona Dining Room, which are all located within the park and come highly recommended by travelers.

-The best way to get around Yosemite is by shuttle, which is extremely reliable.
+The best way to get around Yosemite is by shuttle, which is free and extremely reliable.
 Parking is scarce and (during the summer) highly competitive, so you should probably avoid bringing a car inside the park.
-You will need it, however, to get to the park in the first place.
+You will need a vehicle, however, to get to the park in the first place.
 That said, Yosemite is one of the most accessible and convenient national parks in the country.
 Most people fly into the San Francisco International Airport (SFO), which is about 165 miles west.
 Other nearby airports include Sacramento International Airport (SMF), about 150 miles northwest of the park, and Mineta San José International Airport (SJC), around 160 miles southwest.See details for Getting Around